 - Clean or change your system’s air filter monthly to save energy and help prevent system failure.

 - Use ceiling fans to enable you to raise your thermostat about 4 degrees, with no reduction in comfort.

 - Turn off fans when you leave the room.
 Fans cool people, not rooms, by creating a wind-chill effect.

-- Delay such tasks as dishwashing or laundry until after 8 p.m., and restrict the use of heat-producing appliances such as ovens until later in the day.
+- Delay washing dishes or doing laundry until after 8 p.m., and restrict the use of heat-producing appliances such as ovens until later in the day.

 - Unplug appliances and shut off lights that are not in use.